 –5 Lessons from “Frozen” I Didn’t See Coming

-Hey, I’m Jasmine and I hope this post gave you a boost, or at least something to ponder.
-My heart is to expose the heart of a matter and share about a misunderstood– and I think often misrepresented– God.
-If you ever wondered ‘is this all there is?’ or wanted to go deeper in issues of identity or empowerment, for you or your group, send me an email for opportunities.
-I gladly lead groups or workshops and can speak at your event.
-I can also develop materials and tools on topics you may be working on.
+Hey, I’m Jasmine, I’m drinking coffee, and I hope this post gave you a boost, or something to think about–in a good way.
+I love trying to get to the heart of a matter and try to share about a misunderstood– and I think often misrepresented– God.
+If you ever wondered ‘is this all there is?’ or wanted to go deeper in issues of identity, empowerment or integrating/activating social justice or fire from your heart, just send me an email to connect, or for workshop or event opportunities.

 -Feature image: Harry Potter movie still, text over from thisisheartinformation.com